1. Who are we?

 2. General basics

-If you have any questions or comments, or if you want to update, delete or change any Personal Information we hold, or you have a concern about the way in which we have handled any privacy matter, please contact our Data Protection Officer (DPO) through the following ways:
+If you have any questions or comments, or if you want to update, delete, or change any Personal Information we hold, or you have a concern about the way in which we have handled any privacy matter, please contact our Data Protection Officer (DPO) through the following ways:

-Data Protection Officer: Kevin Fryer
+Data Compliance Officer: Kevin Fryer

 Post: 6 Arden Court, Arden St, Stratford-upon-Avon CV37 6NT